faizanmasroor/stock-grapher/README.md

-# stock-finder
+# Purpose
-This short program is able to find the price of any stock.
+Stock Finder is a very simple program which uses the requests API in order to fetch the price of any stock via Yahoo Finance.